ericgrysko/cucloud-js/doc/LAMBDA-CNAMER.md

 ```bash
 cucloud-js-schema import <your-filename.yml> [--profile <set-your-profile-name>]
 ```

+If your instanceId is not fixed due to an ASG, attach a tag with Name=CNAME and value with your cname.

 If you need to modify, you can reimport or use the AWS Console to add an entry